MartinGuehmann/PIA2/README.md

 	# - Clone this repository to /some/directory/
 	# - Clone https://github.com/peterjc/pico_galaxy.git to /some/directory/
 		- pico_galaxy is a dependency
+	# - Clone and build https://github.com/lczech/gappa.git, copy gappa to /usr/bin/
+	# - Clone and build https://github.com/Pbdas/epa-ng.git, copy epa-ng to /usr/bin/
 	# - You may edit numThreads in run_pia.pl if you want to use less CTP cores than you have available on your system
-	# - You may edit the -m option in the system call raxmlHPC in pia.pl if you need to customize the model of evolution for RAxML.
+	# - You may edit the -m option in the system call raxmlHPC in pia.pl if you need to customize the model of evolution for EPA-ng.

 	# Further things to install (list probably incomplete)
 	# - Install ncbi blast+ (sudo apt-get install ncbi-blast+)